Try these snowman crafts and games for winter language-building.

 On Day 3 We read Snow Friends by Christina Butler

 In this sweet story, Bear wakes up to a beautiful white world and ventures out to play.
 The problem is, Bear is all alone, so he decides to build a snowman for a friend.
 While he is rolling the snowballs, he meets two real friends, Otter and Rabbit who help him, and up, then play together all day.

 After the story, we created these easy snowmen.

 This craft is super simple and easy for your youngest students.
 Again, pre-cut a few simple parts for young children, or have your older students cut their own pieces.
 Offer several colors and let them choose!

 1. Cut the top off the paper plates.

-2. Cut out hats, and noses. you can take a marker and add a “hat-band” as shown.
+2. Cut out the hats and noses, then use a marker to add a “hat band” as shown.